RaymiiOrg/CloudVPS-Boss/README.md

 Note that full backups have a positive effect on restore speeds, but a negative effect on the amount of storage needed.
 Increase the relative number of full backups for better speed, or lower it for less storage.

 To get 6 months of retention with just one full backup, create a full backup if the other full is older than 6 months (6M) and keep at max 1 full backup.

+You can define scripts to be ignored in each step.
+The pre-backup, post-backup and post fail-backup -steps.
+Scripts must be defined as an array.
+This is seperated by a space and inclosed in "( )" as already provided.
+It also should be the full path to the script.
+An example:

+    # Define scripts to be ignored
+    PRE_BACKUP_IGNORE=('/etc/cloudvps-boss/pre-backup.d/15-mysql-backup.sh'
+                       '/etc/cloudvps-boss/pre-backup.d/15-postgresql-backup.sh')
+    POST_BACKUP_IGNORE=()
+    POST_FAIL_BACKUP_IGNORE=()

+This is especially useful when you place your own custom scripts per default and want to manage what you actually use in this configuration script.
+The same goes for servers that do not require that type of backup, even though (for example) mysql is installed.

 The auth.conf file has the credentials needed for Swift and Openstack authentication: